 Bachelor of Science (B.S.)Program Website

-ACE students study topics like coaching, sport technique, exercise physiology, sport nutrition, sport psychology and teaching methods.
-Our curriculum follows the national standards published by the National Association for Sport and Physical Education (NASPE), so you'll be learning in the environment that's true to the world of sport management.
+WVU's Athletic Coaching Education program offered on the WVU Tech campus prepares student in the area of coaching, sport technique, exercise physiology, sport nutrition, sport psychology and teaching methods.
+The curriculum follows the national standards published by the National Association for Sport and Physical Education (NASPE), so learning takes place in an environment that's true to the world of sport management.

 John is a Paraprofessional and Head Wrestling Coach for Cape Henlopen School District in Delaware.
 After completing his degree at Tech, Walters graduated from Delaware State University in 2016 with his master’s in sport management.
 When he's not coaching, he works as a CrossFit instructor.